Conflict-Ravaged Uganda to a Ph.D.

 Miracles, One by One

 The same God who gave Odong hope has also granted the desires of his heart.
 With financial help from his church and a relative, he attended honors college at Uganda Christian University.
-And through an exchange student there, he and his friends were recommended for an internship with Urban Promise, a non-profit organization that works with children and young adults in Camden, NJ.
+And through an exchange student there, he and his friends were recommended for an internship with Urban Promise, a non-profit organization that works with children and young adults in Camden, New Jersey.

 The Road to Regent